From Iran to Europe: How did I travel to 6 countries under $1,800?

 Some Context Here:

 I love walking so that's what I did - walk or take the metro.
-Taxis and car pool rides only happens when I have too much luggage but I am mostly a light traveller.
+Taxis and car pool rides only happened when I had too much luggage but I am mostly a light traveller.

 Hitchhike only in places where you think it's possible and feels comfortable.
 I decided to do so in Iran and Georgia.